BenMorganIO/solidus_json_api/docs/source/index.md

 # Introduction

-Welcome to the Soidus JSON API!
+Welcome to the Solidus JSON API!
 You can use our API to grab data from our database and make updates.

 We currently only have a language binding in Shell.